-What should you do if someone yells those kind of comments at you as you walk by?
+What would you do if someone yells those kind of comments at you as you walk by?
 For women, this is a normal part of life.
 In fact, most comments are much more disgusting.
-Even seedier, are the men that pop up in the private message areas of social media with similar comments.
+Even seedier are the men who pop up on the private message spheres of social media with similar comments.

-This week, I’d had enough and decided to go public with one perpetrator and the comments he'd made to me.
+This week, I’d had enough and decided to go public with one perpetrator and his comment.
 Zero tolerance.
 Name and shame.
 I wouldn’t stand for it on the street, and I won’t stand for it online.
-I want solidarity for women and for perpetrators to be held to account.
-And for men to stand as our allies.
+I want solidarity for women and for perpetrators to be held to account ... and for men to stand as our allies.

-The women – without exception – cheered me publicising this scourge.
-Some men did too.
-What I wasn’t prepared for were the excuses by some men for such inappropriate behaviour, trying to justify the comments.
-Or suggesting that if I acted differently this wouldn’t have happened.
+The women – without exception – cheered me on for publicising this scourge.
+Some men did, too.
+What I wasn’t prepared for were the excuses made by some men for such inappropriate behaviour or the justifications made for the comments, or suggestions that if I had acted differently, this wouldn’t have happened.
 Let me be clear, I did nothing.
 Except exist.
 It is these men who decide they can impose themselves uninvited.

 You don’t get such comments because you’re famous or single, have a popular social media profile or post your photo.
 There’s only one reason: because you’re a woman.

 “But you’re pretty!
 If you put your photo up, what do you expect?” said one man.
 But that’s a red herring.
-Pretty is nothing to do with it.
-Why do think you have the right to comment about women?
+Pretty has nothing to do with it.
+Why do you think you have the right to make comments about women?
 “Because men are shameless,” came the ridiculous response.
 This is both offensive to men – I have much better expectations of them – and a weak excuse for disgusting behaviour.

 He explained that the way to avoid such comments was not to put my photo up.
-I’ll tell you another way.
-It’s to stop being a douchebag and stop making excuses for douchebags.
+I’ll tell you another way: to stop being an idiot and stop making excuses for losers.

 Another said, this is harmless, why don’t you just move on?
 But it’s not harmless to comment on an unknown woman's physical appearance, it’s part of a spectrum where men think that the purpose of existence of women is to be there to have comments thrown at them.

-When this week’s perpetrator proceeded to video call me I got my husband to answer.
-His displayed his private area.
-And when berated by my husband uttered an expletive.
+When this week’s perpetrator proceeded to video call me and expose himself, I got my husband to answer.
+And when berated by my husband, he uttered an expletive.
 But hey, I should lighten up, right?
 It’s harmless, isn’t it?
 It’s a compliment!

 Men do this because they think they can get away with it, as though women are there to receive their comments.
 Only when we expose such behaviour as wrong can things change.